SalmaAlassal/mrNetwork/Static Routing/README.md

 ```
 --------------------------------------------------------

- **what if we configure the default route in R2 then ping network 16 ?**
+**What if we configure the default route in R2 then ping network 16 ?**

  `R2(config)#ip route 0.0.0.0 0.0.0.0 f0/0`